UNIVERSE-HPC/course-material/libraries/pybamm/Parameter_sets.md

 )
 ```

-The above `experiment3` was designed for a different cell.
+The above `experiment3` will not work with the default parameters, because it was designed for a different cell.
 Marquis et al. studied the Kokam SLPB78205130H 16 Ah prismatic cell, whereas `experiment3` is designed for the LG M50 5 Ah cylindrical cell.
 Four of PyBaMM's built-in parameter sets correspond to the LG M50:
 * `Chen2020` comes from the first study, published in 2020.
 * `Chen2020_composite` is an upgrade of `Chen2020` designed to work with PyBaMM's composite electrode model
 * `OKane2022` is a superset of `Chen2020` designed to work with PyBaMM's various degradation models